The Bamboo Flute

 The Dharma Hall vibrated with a hushed but excited expectancy.
 We were like a kindergarten class, frankly, who know they’re about to get a special treat.
 In our case, we knew only that we were outside the normal schedule.
 Anytime you’re outside the normal schedule at a Zen monastery, something special is about to happen.
 We had only been told something vague about hearing some Japanese guy playing the bamboo flute.

 Roshi took his place.
-He told us that we would hear Watazumi Dozo, a master of the bamboo flute; but that first, the master wanted to demonstrate for us a style of martial arts or health exercise routine—it wasn’t clear whether it was one he put together himself or learned elsewhere.
-He picked up a staff maybe six feet long, looking as if had a good deal of heft, and seeming to dwarf the fragile old man.
-Suddenly he was whirling with the stick in the middle of the Dharma Hall, swinging it this way then that with wild abandon, from time to time thrusting it up in a stabbing motion and letting out a great shout, utterly surprising in its force and deeply resonant timbre.
+He told us that we would hear Watazumi Doso, a master of the bamboo flute; but that first, the master wanted to demonstrate for us a style of martial arts or health exercise routine—it wasn’t clear which, nor whether it was something he had put together himself or learned elsewhere.
+It began with Watazumi’s picking up a staff maybe six feet long, looking as if had a good deal of heft, and seeming to dwarf the fragile old man.
+Suddenly he was whirling with the stick in the middle of the Dharma Hall, swinging it this way then that, with wild abandon, from time to time thrusting it up in a stabbing motion and letting out a great shout, utterly surprising in its force and deeply resonant timbre.
 He was a dancing dervish!

 I stole a glance at the roshi.
 For my own part, I was terrified this lunatic was going to crash into something on the altar.
 The big bronze Buddha would probably survive a fairly vigorous clash, but the ceramic brazier and other objects would certainly shatter from any encounter with the whirling stick.
 But the roshi was composed and serene.

-Suddenly Watazumi Dozo stopped the dervish act.
+Suddenly Watazumi Doso stopped the dervish act.
 He spoke rapidly, then held the pole at an angle to his body.
-With quick decisive jabs he bagan thrusting with the end of the pole down into his lower abdomen—sharp, vigorous thrusts that made me fear for his safety.
+With quick decisive jabs, he began thrusting with the end of the pole down into his lower abdomen—sharp, vigorous thrusts that made me fear for his safety.
 And with each thrust, he would emit a great fart.
 No, no—you’re thinking of quite ordinary farts.
 There was nothing ordinary about the great ripping explosions he was forcing from his body with the pole—they were truly of epic proportions.

-The extraordinary performance finally ended—all out of farts, I guess—and Watazumi Dozo sat on a cushion beside which were arranged a number of bamboo flutes of varying sizes.
-He picked up one, paused a long time, like the most patient of spiders suspended in its web—and then began to play.
+The extraordinary performance finally ended—all out of farts, I guess—and Watazumi Doso sat on a cushion beside which were arranged a number of bamboo flutes of varying sizes.
+He picked up one, paused a long time, like the most patient of spiders suspended in its web—and began to play.

 There was a loud crack.